Nate Oats: Buffalo

 While recruiting Romulus guard E. C. Matthews on behalf of Rhode Island in 2013, Bobby Hurley was impressed by Oats' coaching.
 Shortly thereafter, Hurley was named the head coach at Buffalo and hired Oats as an assistant on his staff.

 During his two-year tenure as an assistant, Buffalo had a 42–20 record, won their first Mid-American Conference tournament and made their first ever NCAA tournament appearance.
 As an assistant at Buffalo, Oats was credited with recruiting Justin Moss, who would go on to win the 2014–15 MAC Player of the Year award.

 On April 9, 2015, the same day that Bobby Hurley announced that he would be leaving Buffalo to take the head coaching job at Arizona State, Oats was named the interim head coach at Buffalo.
 During the days immediately after Hurley announced his departure, Buffalo's athletic director at the time, Danny White, interviewed the team's players, all of whom advocated for Oats becoming the permanent head coach.
-Also, Hurley told White that he would hire Oats at Arizona State if White didn't hire him permanently.
+Also, Hurley told White that he would hire Oats at Arizona State if White did not hire him permanently.
 In a 2019 ESPN story on Oats, White recalled, "What stood out is the connections he had with our players.
-His reputation as a high school coach -- most people I asked said he ran it like a Division I college program.
+His reputation as a high school coach – most people I asked said he ran it like a Division I college program.
 Players had a strong relationship with him."
 On April 13, Oats was officially given the head coaching job; his base salary was $250,000.
 The Buffalo roster for his first season as a head coach featured two former Romulus players: Christian Pino and Raheem Johnson.

 In Oats' first season as head coach of Buffalo, he led the Bulls to a 3rd place tie in the Mid-American Conference standings.
 In the MAC Tournament, Buffalo defeated Miami University, Ohio, and then top-seeded Akron to claim the 2016 conference tournament championship.
-This has been regarded as an impressive feat due to the offseason turnaround that Oats faced.
-2015 MAC Player of the Year Justin Moss was dismissed from the University and second-leading scorer Shannon Evans transferred to Arizona State to play for the then-departed Bobby Hurley.
+This has been regarded as an impressive feat due to the off-season turnaround that Oats faced.
+2015 MAC Player of the Year Justin Moss was dismissed from the university and second-leading scorer Shannon Evans transferred to Arizona State to play for the newly departed Bobby Hurley.
 On May 18, 2016, Buffalo Athletic Director Allen Greene announced that the school had agreed on a new five-year contract with Oats.